 Daughter of The Phantom of the Opera.
 First mentioned in Holt Hyde's diary, Operetta sat in limbo, aside from brief mentions in subsequent diaries until September of 2011 where she made an appearance in both illustrated & doll form on the official facebook page before making a string of appearances in the webisodes.

-American Accents: Sports a southern accent with a noticable drawl.
+American Accents: Sports a southern accent with a noticeable drawl.
 It's justified by Word of God as her parents moved from France to New Orleans when she was little.

 Cool Pet: Daddy-o Long legs, her guitar playing pet spider.